Health Sciences

 Other On-Campus or Local Resources

-The Boston University Alumni Medical Library is the most important resource for health sciences material at Boston University.
-They have a broad collection of books and journals which are available to students and faculty from the main campus.
+The Boston University Alumni Medical Library is a significant resource for health sciences material at Boston University.
+The Alumni Medical Library has a broad collection of books and journals which are available to students and faculty from the main campus.